Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Sengoku 2 is one of my prefered video game.
 It's nervous, it's creepy, it's violent.
 But it's **censored**.
 The issue is that I could deal with that in my life until I heard the existence of a NCI red blood hack from 2023.
 That’s a pretty good idea, I thought to myself.
 Let’s download the ROM (sorry, the IPS patch, piracy is bad, very bad) and have fun!

 My fun hit a wall rapidely.
-The blood hack was not released in the public domain.
+The blood hack was not released in the public domain, it looked like a ~~scammer~~ collector only version.
 SO, armed with years of hacking Game Boy games and hardware, the marvelous Matlab software that does coffee and Neogeodev documentations, it's was just a matter of time and effort (honestly, more than expected initially) to cook a public version.
 Basically I began thinking doing the hack seriously in June 2026 and was able to release the first version in July 2026.

 I'm just a tinkerer so code disassembly was just not on option.
 In the other hand I'm educated enough to hack video games in a top-down approach by diving into the RAMs / ROMs structure.
 Just a bootlegger job basically.

 ## Why using Matlab ?

 Matlab is my everyday go tool for scientific computing.
 My job during working hours is to solve engineering problems.
 Hacking video games is just another class of engineering problem I tackle when I have insomnia.
-Matlab considers everything as a matrix / vectors, so it is super fast when you keep that particularity in mind.
+Matlab considers everything as a matrix / vectors, so it is super fast when you keep that particularity in mind when programming.
 It has zero dependencies.
 Exactly what I needed here.
 The very shortest path from my problem to the solution.

 There is a free version of Matlab called [GNU Octave](https://octave.org/) that you can try to use to run the toolchain.
-It will probably work but execution will be super slow (like 100x slower) compared to Matlab.
+It will probably work but execution will be suuuuupppeeer slow (like 100x slower) compared to Matlab.
+Better than nothing though.

 ## The steps (or how being ambitious when you have no time / no sleep)